ankitnishad6313/jquery-for-beginners/README.md

 This course is ideal for aspiring web developers, designers, or anyone interested in learning jQuery to create more interactive and dynamic web pages.
 No prior experience with jQuery is required, but a basic understanding of HTML, CSS, and JavaScript will be helpful.

 **Ready to enhance your web development skills?
-Enroll now and start your journey with jQuery!**
+Start your journey with jQuery!**